Program length: 1 year

 Mayo Clinic School of Health Sciences offers a one-year Audiology Externship at Mayo Clinic's campus in Rochester, Minnesota.
 This program provides in-depth clinical knowledge and skills that enable you to provide high-quality, comprehensive audiology care.
 Education focuses on providing patient care and state-of-the-art clinical audiology services to patients of all ages.

-The program runs from the beginning of June to the end of May the following year.
+The application cycle opens June 19, 2023.
+Your application and all supporting documentation must be received by Sept.
+22, 2023.
+The program runs from the beginning of June 2024 to the end of May 2025.

 In addition, applicants must obtain a Minnesota doctoral externship temporary audiology license.